How do I use the Windows built-in feature Remote Desktop Connection over LAN? I need a full tutorial.”

 Step 1.
-On the client computer, press Win + R, and type “mstsc” in the Run Dialog box to open the Remote Desktop Connection.
+On the client computer, press Win + R, type in “mstsc” in the Run Dialog box, and click "OK" to open the Remote Desktop Connection.

 Step 1.
 Enter "what is my ip" into the search bar of the browser, then write down your public IP address (not to share it with anyone else in case of security issues).